TheMaverickProgrammer/boomflame/README.md

 Boomsheets is an animation document format intended to be easily read or written by anyone without technical knowledge or proprietary tooling.
-Unlike other formats, it's intended to be open source and **extended**.
+Unlike other document formats, its featureset is intended to be open source and **extended** by the users.

 > [!NOTE]
 > This means anyone can write an animation document with a plain text editor